Shruuu2/Swiggy-Case-Study-using-SQL/README.md

 # **Swiggy Case Study using SQL**

 This project delves into the world of Swiggy, a leading Indian food delivery platform, using the power of SQL.
 We'll be exploring a simulated Swiggy database containing information on users, restaurants, orders, and more.
-By crafting SQL queries, we'have unlocked valuable insights about Swiggy's operations.
-We'll uncover trends, identify top performers, and gain a deeper understanding of customer behavior.
-This case study aims to demonstrate the effectiveness of SQL in analyzing real-world data andextracting knowledge to inform strategic decision-making for businesses like Swiggy.
+By crafting SQL queries, I have unlocked valuable insights about Swiggy's operations.
+Also uncovered trends, identify top performers and gain a deeper understanding of customer behavior.
+This case study aims to demonstrate the effectiveness of SQL in analyzing real-world data and extracting knowledge to inform strategic decision-making for businesses like Swiggy.

 ### **TABLES**
 - users